garosan/web3_notes/cyfrin/foundry_fundamentals/02_foundry_fund_me.md

 1. We declare some state variables.
 2. Next up `setUp()` is called.
-3. After that forge runs all the test functions.
+3. After that, forge runs all the test functions.

 The `forge-std/Test.sol` offers us a `console.log` capability, let's import it: